Ceasar History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
-The name comes from when they lived in Yorkshire.
+The ancestors of the Ceasar surname lived among the ancient Anglo-Saxon culture.
+The name comes from when they lived in Surrey.
 The relationship between the famed Julius Caesar and the surname are probably scarce as the name's spelling in say the 13th or 14th centuries was quite different.
 However, one should consider that the bearer may have assumed the name in honor of the noted Roman.

 Early Origins of the Ceasar family

 The surname Ceasar was first found in Surrey, at Croydon where the "in the registers of Croydon, Surrey, are found the names of Susanna Cæsar, daughter of John and Rebecca Cæsar, born in 1695, and of John Cæsar, vicar of the parish, who was buried in 1719.
 Probably the Cæsars of Surrey were originally connected with the distinguished knightly family of that name of Benington, Herts, in the 17th and 18th centuries.
 The Benington Cæsars, originally named Adelmar, after their ancestor the Count of Genoa, in the 9th century, subsequently adopted the name of the mother of their Italian ancestor, a daughter of the Duke de Cesarini."

 Of note was Sir Julius Cæsar (1558-1636), an "English judge, of Italian extraction, his grandfather being Pietro Maria Adelmare, a citizen of Treviso, near Venice, but descended from a family belonging to Fréjus, in Provence. "

 Early History of the Ceasar family